 If you are into the seitan thing, feel free to substitute it for the tofu.
 No need to bother with the marinating and baking though.
 Just chop it up and brown it a bit, or go super lazy and skip the browning.

-This tofu noodle soup features savory baked tofu, lots of noodles and tender veggies simmered in seasoned vegetable broth, for a scrumptious, healthy and comforting vegan take on classic chicken noodle soup.
+This vegan chicken noodle soup features savory baked tofu, lots of noodles and tender veggies simmered in seasoned vegetable broth.

 - 2 tbsp. olive oil